 If your citations within your bibliography look like this example: {Cooper, 2007 #29} and your bibliography does not appear at the end of your document, you are displaying “Unformatted” or “Temporary citations”.

-Select the style you want from the Style pick list on the EndNote ribbon in Word, and then select Update Citations and Bibliography.
+Select the style you want from the Style pick list on the EndNote toolbar in Word, and then select Update Citations and Bibliography.
 This will change the temporary citations in the text to the style you have chosen and create the bibliography at the end of your document.

 I want to be able to cite multiple references in the text with commas between them and "and" between the 2nd and last.
 As for example (Smith et al, 2002, Jones, 1999 and Bloggs, 1986).
 How can I do this?